 Dairy-free Kefir Options

 Milk kefir is becoming a common sight on grocery store shelves and a popular probiotic drink.
 However, those with a strong intolerance to dairy may have to forego milk kefir.
 The good news is there are reduced dairy and dairy-free kefir options.
-If you are interested in kefir but must avoid dairy, we recommend that you try the following options:

 Water kefir is a completely dairy-free kefir product.
 It is a delightful beverage that can be flavored and carbonated.
 It is a great fermented alternative to soda pop.